Caroleq/caroleq.github.io/_posts/2026-03-14-Compressor.md

 Other requirements:
 - maximum output voltage - around 5V peak-to-peak
-- output impedance slightly greater than 0 (10Ω-60Ω)
+- output impedance is reasonably small
 - the input can accept signal of relatively big impedance, say 1kΩ